Learning Agile Swimming: An End-to-End Approach without CPGs: Introduction

 Addressing the control challenges of robotic systems often begins with dynamic modeling.
 However, the complex fluid-structure interactions during swimming introduce significant uncertainty in modeling its dynamics.
-For the body and/or caudal fin (BCF) swimming mode-based fish-like robot considered in this work, obtaining an accurate dynamic model is \XP{quite} difficult and expensive \cite{lighthill1960note,wang2015averaging}.
-This suggests that model-based approaches are not efficient for creating control policies for fish-like robots \cite{yu2016data,wang2013control}.
-To circumvent these modeling challenges, many researchers in robotic fish opt for a bio-inspired, low-level control module known as the Central Pattern Generator (CPG) to mimic the locomotion of real fish.
+For the body and/or caudal fin (BCF) swimming mode-based fish-like robot considered in this work, obtaining an accurate dynamic model is quite difficult and expensive \cite{yu2016data,wang2015averaging}.
+This suggests that designing a model-based controller for robotic fish requires more expertise for fish-like robots.
+To circumvent these challenges on modeling, data-driven methods have been used for the control of robotic fish \cite{mamakoukas2021derivative,castano2020control}, which, however, have not truly demonstrated agile motions.
+On the other hand, many researchers in robotic fish opt for a bio-inspired, low-level control module known as the Central Pattern Generator (CPG) to mimic the locomotion of a real fish.
 The CPG generates coordinated rhythmic signals using periodic functions (such as trigonometric functions) without requiring high-level commands or external feedback input.
-While CPG \XP{is} model-free, finding appropriate input parameters like swing frequency, amplitude, and offset angle for a CPG-based controller is nontrivial \cite{cui2024enhancing}.
-Furthermore, strictly adhering to \XP{the} predefined trigonometric swimming patterns fails to capture the complex motion patterns observed in natural fish \XP{swimming} \cite{zhong2023general}, ultimately hindering the learning of agile \XP{motion}.
-To simplify controller design and, more importantly, maximize the potential of bio-mimetic robotic fish \XP{that better utilizes hydrodynamic properties}, it is crucial to \XP{release} these robots from fixed parametric patterns, allowing them to make \XP{more flexible} motion decisions at each step.
+While CPG is model-free, finding appropriate input parameters like swing frequency, amplitude, and offset angle for a CPG-based controller is nontrivial \cite{tian2020cfd}.
+Furthermore, strictly adhering to the predefined trigonometric swimming patterns fails to capture the complex motion patterns observed in natural fish swimming \cite{li2019bottom}, ultimately hindering the learning of agile motion.
+To simplify controller design, and more importantly, to maximize the potential of bio-mimetic robotic fish that better utilizes hydrodynamic properties, it is crucial to release these robots from fixed parametric patterns, allowing them to make more flexible motion decisions at each step.